C.Hardy Aerial Services

 The Brief.

-Mr. Chris Hardy, an aerial installation specialist in the Lake District with over 20 years of experience, approached me to design and build a simple brochure website.
-His main goal was to establish an online presence where potential customers could easily find his contact details and request his services.
+The client, an aerial installation specialist in the Lake District with over 20 years of experience, approached me to design and build a simple brochure website.
+His goal was straightforward; establish an online presence where potential customers could easily find his contact details and request his services.
+Direct, no fuss, and gets the job done effectively, much like the service he provides.

-During our initial discussions, another major objective emerged: ranking on the first page of Google for terms such as "aerial services Lake District".
-Mr Hardy initially had very little content available, so I explained that adding service descriptions and his unique selling points (USPs) would build trust, improve engagement, and support his SEO goals.
-After some deliberation, he agreed.
-The final requirements then became:
+During our initial discussions, a second objective emerged; ranking on the first page of Google for terms such as "aerial services Lake District".
+With very little content available at the outset, I advised that adding service descriptions and unique selling points would not only help build trust and engagement with potential customers, but directly support his SEO goals.
+After some deliberation, the client agreed.
+The final requirements were:

 -